 If you do like the look of this one, it’s worth keeping in mind that it is a 75% keyboard, meaning – you guessed it – that it’s 75% the size of a regular-sized keyboard.

-To achieve this compact design, the Vortexgear Race 3 – Mechanical Gaming Keyboard omits the standard left-hand numeric keypad but still has all of the function keys and other useful features.
+To achieve this compact design, the Vortexgear Race 3 – Gaming Retro Mechanical Keyboard omits the standard left-hand numeric keypad but still has all of the function keys and other useful features.

 A great choice for gamers or those looking for a simple, stylish upgrade to their home computer system, the Vortex Race 3 definitely has a lot to offer.